 - Professor Lewis Rothberg (Chemistry)

-- Professor Danielle Benoit (Biomedical Engineering & Director of Materials Science)
+- Professor Danielle Benoit (Biomedical Engineering and Director of Materials Science)

 - A rotating faculty member from chemical engineering

 The review committee will evaluate applications and make recommendations to the department chair.

 This year, all application materials must be received by the graduate coordinator, Ms. Vicki Heberling (firstname.lastname@example.org) by November 15, 2020.
 Decisions will be made by December 1, 2020.

 In January, all fellows are asked to confer with chemical engineering graduate students to nominate candidates for the 2020 Kwang-Yu and Lee-Chien Wang Lecture.
 This distinguished lecture should reflect the same qualities entailed in the fellowship: impact and inspiring research with connection to chemical engineering focus areas.

 Fellows should work together and make the nomination to Professor Marc Porosoff for his advice and consent by February 1, 2021.

 The annual lecture will be held in late September or early October, and all fellowship winners are obligated to prepare a 20 minute lecture to be delivered preceding the invited speaker’s keynote lecture.
 Fellows are also obligated to provide a two-page post-fellowship report due that summarizes their research and describes how they used the fellowship funds.

 |1st||November 4, 2020||Dr. Richard A. Vaia|